Anticept/httyd-place/README.md

 ## To edit the template:

-Edit toothless_full.png without changing the pixel dimensions.
-Then run the dithering.py script on the image, PR it, and merge.
+Edit [../blob/main/toothless_full.png] without changing the pixel dimensions.
+Then run the [../blob/master/dithering.py] script on the image, PR the output, and get it merged!